aedocw/epub2tts-chatterbox/README.md

 11. If all goes well, you should be able to call epub2tts from within your venv and update it from this directory going forward.
 To update, use `git pull` and then `pip install . --upgrade`

 Using GPU:
-1. For checkig if do you use GPU run '.\.venv\Scripts\python.exe -c "import torch; print(torch.__version__); print(torch.version.cuda); print(torch.cuda.is_available())"'
+1. For checkig if do you use GPU run `.\.venv\Scripts\python.exe -c "import torch; print(torch.__version__); print(torch.version.cuda); print(torch.cuda.is_available())"`
-2. If you get false you need to install compatibile torch version for your drivers (you can check it with 'nvidia-smi'):
+2. If you get false you need to install compatibile torch version for your drivers (you can check it with `nvidia-smi`):
-  - '.\.venv\Scripts\python.exe -m pip uninstall -y torch torchvision torchaudio'
+  - `.\.venv\Scripts\python.exe -m pip uninstall -y torch torchvision torchaudio`
-  - '.\.venv\Scripts\python.exe -m pip install --no-cache-dir --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu128'
+  - `.\.venv\Scripts\python.exe -m pip install --no-cache-dir --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu128`
-  - Do first step again for checking results.
+  - Do the first step again for checking results.
-3. If you are getting torchaudio version error on running app you need to change it in 'METADATA' file in '.venv\Lib\site-packages\chatterbox_tts-0.1.2.dist-info'
+3. If you are getting torchaudio version error on running app you need to change it in `METADATA` file in `.venv\Lib\site-packages\chatterbox_tts-0.1.2.dist-info`

 </details>